 Translation is the very basic linguistic term no one should ignore.
-Translation is the process of converting words from one language to another.
+It is the process of converting words from one language to another.
 Translators focus on remaining the accuracy in the meanings, grammar, and tone of voice in the target translation.
-Because in the end, the aim of a translation is to give readers a full understanding of the source files.
+Because, in the end, the aim of a translation is to give readers a full understanding of the source files.

 This process involves experienced native translators specializing in one specific domain.
 There are 3 common levels of translation, namely Translation Only, Translation + Editing, and Translation + Editing + Proofreading.

 2. Localization (or l10n)

 Localization is one step further than translation.
 Besides translating words to guarantee the accuracy of meanings, localization specialists also make changes in the layout, images, time formats, etc. to meet the target countries’ culture, social, political, legal properties and requirements.
 In a nutshell, localization includes translation and culture adaption.

 But why do you have to localize instead of translating?
 Well, localization might save you from regretful misunderstanding, or worse, culture offence to your target audience.
 Imagine you are about to publish a commercial in the India market and the commercial happens to have a scene of people eating pork.
 Most Indian people are Hindus so if you keep the full commercial without localizing, your brand, with no doubt, will be boycotted in this market.